 There are policies available that provide total asset protection.
 These policies offer unlimited long-term care benefits to eliminate any risk on your savings and investments.
 When you speak with a qualified Long-Term Care Insurance specialist, they can review your options and find the best option based on your age, health, financial situation, and family history.

 If you have a substantial estate, the tax consequences of long-term care could make your cost even more expensive.
 If your family must sell assets to pay for care, you usually will incur taxes as you trade stocks, bonds, or even sell companies to pay for this care.

 For example, many farmers own land, which is often worth millions of dollars.
 Without Long-Term Care Insurance, families will sell the farm to get the cash needed to pay for care.

 Read more about the problems of America's farm families and long-term care by clicking here.

 Since premiums are very affordable, many families with significant estates will purchase Long-Term Care Insurance to limit the tax consequences of using their own money.
 But Long-Term Care Insurance is more than just about money.

-Most policies provide other services like case management, which allow the family the time to be family instead of finding caregivers and managing the situation.
+Most policies provide other services like case management, which give the family the time to be family instead of the responsibility of being a caregiver or managing your future car situation.

-If you have assets to protect, whether you have $100,000, $1,000,000 or more, an affordable Long-Term Care policy will help you make sure you don't run through your savings due to the costs of care.
+If you have assets to protect, whether you have $100,000, $1,000,000, or more, an affordable Long-Term Care policy will help you make sure you don't run through your savings due to excessive care costs.
 It will also reduce the tremendous burdens extended care puts on family members.